 Experience the diverse landscapes of Morocco, from cool mountain forests and coastal towns to rocky outcrops that rise out of lush oases.
 With your camera in hand, discover the enchanting cities of Marrakech and Fez, venture into rose-colored kasbahs, and snap portraits of traditional Berber families in their mountain villages.
 Photograph the ancient adobe village of Aït Benhaddou lit up by the late afternoon sun, and ride into the Sahara on a camel to capture the sun setting on the dunes.

 Depart on an overnight flight to Casablanca.
-After time to relax the following morning, visit the extraordinary Hassan II Mosque, whose 689-foot minaret is the world's tallest.
-After lunch, photograph the city’s Habous district and the mechouar, the ceremonial meeting place outside the Royal Palace.
-Tonight, gather for a festive welcome dinner overlooking the sea.
+After time to relax the following morning, meet the group for lunch before visiting the extraordinary Hassan II Mosque, which bosts the world's tallest at 689 feet.
+This afternoon, stroll through the city’s Habous district and the mechouar, the ceremonial meeting place outside the Royal Palace.
+Tonight, gather for a festive welcome dinner.

 Sofitel Casablanca Tour Blanche (L,D)

 Drive through the elegant Anfa neighborhood

 “pearl of the South.”
 Enjoy a poolside lunch at the